lepepe/lepepe.github.io/_posts/2016-01-19-ubuntu-server-ufw.markdown

 With the above rules we are limiting the connections per IP at 20 connections / 10 seconds / IP and the packets to 20 packets / second / IP.

-Finally we have to reload our firewall
+Finally we need to reload our firewall
 {% highlight ruby %}
 sudo ufw reload
 {% endhighlight %}